Aixlusion/APoVue/README.md

 # APoVue - Aixlusion's Portfolio on Vue

 As the description said, this repository's purpose is to be used as my playground.
-You can fork this as you wish but make sure *not* to change the original author of the README file
+You can fork this as you wish but make sure ***not*** to change the original author of the README file

-# How to use
+# How to run and build

-Running the below command in the directory to build
+Running the command below in the to build:
 ```sh
 npm run build
 ```

--# Code by Aixlsuion -
+**Aixlsuion / MMXXIV / GPL-v3.0**